STASVLAD/Kaggle-contest-Sberbank-Russian-Housing-Market/README.md

 :thought_balloon: We will experiment with stacking models.
 Maybe we will train LightGBM and/or RandomForestRegressor and/or LinearRegression on the whole dataset (or on some split) and stack them with XGBRegressor by using some kind of LinearRegression as a final estimator (StackingRegressor)

+:thought_balloon: Naive initializations already performed pretty well but further, we will hypertune parameters of the final model

 ## Macroeconomic data
 **progress**: 10% done